pystar/pystar/docs/index.rst

 PyStar Philly
 --------------

-February 2013
+**February 19, 2013**

-Join us for a special project night on February 19 from 6-9pm at Devnuts.
+You're invited to a special project night on February 19 from 6-9pm at Devnuts.
 We'll be partnering with Code for America Brigade to learn about building civic apps with open data.
-This is a beginner-friendly event.
+This event is for women and their friends.
+Beginners are very welcome.
 Register here: http://www.meetup.com/phillypug/events/98708962/

-July 2012
+**January 31, 2013**

+Join us for our January project night from 6-9pm at Azavea.
+Beginners are welcome.
+Register here: http://www.meetup.com/phillypug/events/98705182/

+**November 27, 2012**

+Join us for our November project night from 6-9pm at Azavea.
+Work on Python projects, get programming help, work through tutorials, help others, hang out with other Pythonistas, and have fun.
+Instructors from our Python workshop will be available to answer questions.
+Register here: http://www.meetup.com/phillypug/events/92155352/

+**July 2012**

-Join us at Indy Hall every Monday this month for Julython in Philly!
+Julython in Philly!
 We've organized a series of events to help new Pythonistas practice Python, learn open source tools, and rack up points in the Julython competition.
-More information here
+More information here: http://www.meetup.com/phillypug/events/71767492/

-June 2012
+**June 22-23, 2012**

 Introduction to Python workshop for women and their friends.
-Join us June 22-23 at Drexel University.
-More information here
+Join us for this 1.5 day workshop on June 22-23 at Drexel University.
+More information here: http://www.meetup.com/phillypug/events/63291352/

-Follow @PyStarPhilly and @PhillyPUG on Twitter for updates.
+Follow `@PyStarPhilly <https://twitter.com/PyStarPhilly>`_ and `@PhillyPUG <https://twitter.com/PhillyPUG>`_ on Twitter for updates.

 PyStar Minneapolis